 Flickering and rapidly changing light can trigger migraine (S)

 Also, when the migraine is online, flashing lights can increase the pain intensity even if it didn’t trigger the attack.
-People with migraine generally have a lower tolerance for even low-contrast flicker.
+People with migraines generally have a lower tolerance for even low-contrast flicker.

 Blue light increases migraine pain, green light reliefs (S)